gosling-lang/gosling.js/CONTRIBUTING.md

 ## Testing

 Gosling.js uses [Vitest](https://vitest.dev/) for running tests.
-To run all of the tests, you can use the command `yarn test`.
+To run all of the tests, you can use the command `pnpm test`.

 ## Testing Production Build Using Editor